lambdamachine/rfc/common-lambda.md

 Reader = 𝑓 ⟶ Rune
 ```

 A scanner must provide an interface to scan input streams of runes into recognized blocks.
-We can define scanner as a function from `Reader` to `Block`:
+We can define scanner as a function from `Reader` to a tuple `Block` and `Reader`:

 ```
-Scanner = 𝑓: Reader ⟶ Block
+Scanner = 𝑓: Reader ⟶ (Block, Reader)
 ```

 We can define block as well, with `String` representing any finite chain of runes:

 ```
 Block = {